rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-10-cloudstack-rpi4-kvm.markdown

 Note: This guide assumes that you're in a 192.168.1.0/24 network which is a typical RFC1918 private network.

-### Ubuntu 19.10
+### Ubuntu 19.10/20.04

-Starting Ubuntu bionic, admins can use `netplan` to configure networking.
+Admins can now use `netplan` to configure networking.
 The default installation creates a file at `/etc/netplan/50-cloud-init.yaml` which you can comment, and create a file at `/etc/netplan/01-netcfg.yaml` applying your network specific changes:

      network: